Refined $L^p$ restriction estimate for eigenfunctions on Riemannian surfaces: Sharpness of main results

 \subsection{Sharpness of Theorem \ref{theomain}}

-The sharpness of Theorem \ref{theomain} for large values of $p$ on the sphere $S^2$ follows from Theorem 1.5 in \cite{EP}.
-This result stems from the observation that, for such $p$, the exponent $\delta(\alpha, p) = \frac{1}{2} - \frac{\alpha}{p}$ precisely characterizes the behavior of zonal spherical harmonics that concentrate at a typical point in the support of the $\alpha$-dimensional measure.
-This alignment confirms that Theorem \ref{theomain} provides optimal estimates in this range of $p$.
+The sharpness of Theorem \ref{theomain} for large $p$ on $S^2$ follows from Theorem 1.5 in \cite{EP}.
+In this regime, the exponent $\delta(\alpha,p)=\tfrac12-\tfrac{\alpha}{p}$ captures the behavior of zonal spherical harmonics concentrating at a typical point in the support of an $\alpha$-dimensional measure, which shows that Theorem \ref{theomain} is optimal there.